 Many of our students participate in the affiliated program at the Intercollegiate Center for Classical Studies in Rome (administered through Duke), or in Athens at the Arcadia Center for Hellenic Studies.
 Classroom work is accompanied by visits to sites and excavations, museum tours and lectures, and field trips to various parts of Italy or Greece, respectively.

-Classics students who wish to apply to the ICCS Program in Rome must meet in advance with Prof. Robert Wallace, the Classics Department's representative, who will write a letter of recommendation for all applicants from our department.
+Classics students who wish to apply to the ICCS Program in Rome must meet in advance with the Study Abroad Advisor, and Prof. Robert Wallace, the Classics Department's representative, who will write a letter of recommendation for all applicants from our department.

 Other recommended (but non-affiliated) programs to which you may apply include:

-For further information on these and many other study abroad options, Classics students should see Francesca Tataranni, (847) 491-8029.
-For questions regarding the transfer of credit toward the major or minor, please contact Ryan Platte for more information. (firstname.lastname@example.org).
+Please consult with the department’s Study Abroad Advisor for further information on these and other study abroad options.
+For questions regarding the transfer of credit toward the major or minor, please contact the Director of Undergraduate Studies.